matthewfl/certified-cosine/README.md

 ```

-This has been tested with g++-7 and up
+This has been tested with g++-7 and up.
 This requires [Eigen](http://eigen.tuxfamily.org/).